offalynne/Input/docs/latest/Functions-(Gamepad).md

 Results are returned for gamepads with a standard color scheme.
 PS5 and Switch controllers for example will always return `undefined`.
 In addition, controls that are not color coded, for example Xbox shoulder buttons and GameCube X and Y buttons will return `undefined`.
 If you wish to use this function in production for drawing, you will need to specify a [color value](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Drawing/Colour_And_Alpha/Colour_And_Alpha.htm) yourself to match the returned string to suit your game's presentation needs and in order to meet appropriate [contrast specifications](https://webaim.org/resources/contrastchecker/) relative to your other graphics.

-The following are valid strings this function may return besides `undefined`:
+The following are values this function may return besides `undefined`:

 |Results |
 |:-------|